Getting an HMO mortgage

 The criteria for an HMO mortgage can and likely will vary from lender to lender.
 However, the principles remain fairly constant with that of a standard Buy-to-Let mortgage.

 Local councils can add additional licensing, on top of the mandatory requirements from the central government for licensing.
-Additional licensing requirements can be introduced by local authorities if, for example, HMOs of a certain type or in a certain geographical area have been shown to have a greater fire risk.
+Additional licensing requirements can be introduced by local authorities in some circumstances.
+For example, certain HMOs, or those in a certain area, have been shown to have a greater fire risk.

 If you are looking to operate an HMO, it’s important to check with your local council whether a licence is required.
-Failing to do so where necessary is a criminal offence and can result in fines of up to £20,000 in England and Wales.
+Failing to do so where necessary is a criminal offence and can result in fines worth tens of thousands of pounds in England and Wales.

 WHO CAN LIVE IN AN HMO?